 For a long time, Stone Town was the most important commercial center in East Africa.
 A vital stop on the Spice Route connecting Europe and Africa to Asia, Stone Town also played a significant role in the ivory and slave traffic from the Continent to the Middle East.

 The historic Persian Baths, the Portuguese Fort, the Palace of Wonders, the old slave market, the Jamituri gardens, and the House of Livingstone are among the most interesting destinations to visit.

-During your stay at the Chapwani Private Island Resort, you’ll be able to explore the historic spice and tropical fruit plantations, inhaling the local aromas and flavors and learning about their therapeutic and culinary benefits.
+During your stay at the Chapwani Private Island Resort, you’ll be able to explore the historic spice and tropical fruit plantations, inhale the local aromas and flavors, and learn about their therapeutic and culinary benefits.

 Zanzibar grows delicious fruits such as orange, lime, coconut, and banana, as well as the lesser-known breadfruit, jackfruit, and custard apple.
 Fragrant and fragrant species such as cloves, nutmeg, ginger, chiles, black pepper, vanilla, coriander, cinnamon, and seaweed can all be seen growing and are available for purchase in boutique shops and roadside vendors.